What you need to know before your first pole class!

 8. How do I sign up for a class?

-You are welcome to sign up online or in the studio by arriving 15 minutes early to class.
-If you would like to sign up online, you can register and pay online through our MindBody scheduler.
+Due to the high volume of interest we recommend you sign up for your classes in advance online.
+Most classes fill prior to the week they are offered.
+You can register and pay online through our MindBody scheduler.
 To sign up for regularly scheduled classes, please sign up through the ‘Schedule’ page on our website.
-We request that you sign up and pay before taking a class.
+Please sign up and pay before taking a class.

 9. How do I sign someone else up for a class?